Cost of Attendance

 Eligibility for need-based aid is determined by subtracting the EFC from the Cost of Attendance.
 Thus, many families who demonstrate need at a higher-cost, private institution may not be eligible for need-based aid at a lower-cost, public institution such as Georgia Tech.
 Demonstrating need does not ensure receipt of grants or scholarships as other eligibility criteria also apply and funding is limited.

-Awards made by the Office of Scholarships and Financial Aid may require additional steps in order for the funds to be approved and/or disbursed.
-Where provided, please follow the steps indicated in this section of the award letter.
+Offers made by the Office of Scholarships and Financial Aid may require additional steps for the funds to be approved and/or disbursed.
+Where provided, please follow the steps indicated in this section of the offer notice.

-Send an email to firstname.lastname@example.org in order to decline all or a portion of any award.
+Send an email to email@example.com in order to decline all or a portion of any offer.